openSUSE/dolly/README.md

        Will store the incoming compressed data stream in the directory /images/cloneimages/ in files sda_all.gz_0, sda_all.gz_1 and so on.

 -.
-Instead of the first two entries ("infile" and "outfile") it is also possible to use the single line "dummy [<MB>]", where <MB> is the number of Megabytes to transfer in dummy mode.
-If <MB> is set to 0, then the clients will just terminate.
-This is useful when benchmarking with different options, so the clients can run all the time.
-To finally terminate them on all clients, just set dummy to 0.
-   NOTE: It is probably better to use the newer "-t" switch on the server to specify the number of seconds the benchmarks should run.
-In that case you can leave the <MB> blank.
-   Syntax: dummy [<MB>]
-   EG: dummy 128

--.
 The optional keyword "segsize" is mostly used to benchmark switches.
 It specifies the maximal size of TCP segments during the network transfer.
 Usually you don't need to specify this option at all.
    Syntax: segsize <TCP_MAXSEG size>
    EG: segsize 128

 -.
 With the optional keyword "add" it is possible to add more interfaces to use.
 The network traffic is then evenly distributed across the interfaces.
 This option is useful if you have for